 Everything seems to just keep going up, up, up these days!
 To say things are tight around our house is a major understatement!
 So, I have decided to do a few short articles on the things our little family does to try to save money/keep costs down.
-Some of these things you may have already heard, but I am sure it is not a bad thing to be reminded occasionally.

 Instead of running the hot tap, while waiting for the water to get hot, and letting the water run down the sink, I keep a large jug by the sink and run the water into that.